 This comedian seems to, in general, speak more quickly than some of the others featured here.
 If you’re an advanced learner or looking for a challenge, enjoy!

-One good one he did is Le Meilleur Président (The Best President), which was linked earlier in this article.
+One good one he did is Le Meilleur Président (The Best President), which imagines who would be the ideal president of France.

 Another amusing one is Être Insomniaque (Being Insomniac), which pokes fun at the struggle for sleep.
 It may not be funny when you’re dealing with it, but can lighten the mood during the daylight hours.

 Whew!
-That should be a good introduction into the world of learning French with videos.
-There are so many methods and resources to explore, many more than could possibly be listed here.
+That should be a good introduction to the world of French video lessons.
+There are so many French learning YouTube channels and sites to explore—many more than could possibly be listed here.

-The resources above are a starting point.
-It’s up to you to explore and discover what works best with your interests and learning style.
+These resources to learn French with videos should get you off to a great start.
+Now, it’s up to you to explore and discover what works best with your interests and learning style.

 Rachel Larsen is a lifelong francophile and freelance writer who dreams of living in France one day.
 She’s currently a student at Moody Bible Institute in Chicago.
 To learn more, visit her LinkedIn page.